RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/DisulfidizeMover.md

 - min_loop: Minimum distance between disulfide residues in primary sequence space.
 (Default 8).
 - min_disulfides: Smallest allowable number of disulfides.
 - max_disulfides: Largest allowable number of disulfides.
 - keep_current_disulfides:  If true, all current disulfides are preserved.
 If false, existing disulfides containing a CYS residue within either set1 or set2 are mutated to alanine.
+Disulfides with both CYS residues outside of the union of the selected residue sets will not be affected.
 False by default.
 - include_current_disulfides:  If true, current disulfides are included in the possible disulfide combinations to try.
 False by default (only new disulfide combinations tried).
 - use_l_cys: Should the mover consider placing L-cysteine?
 True by default.
 - use_d_cys: Should the mover consider placing D-cysteine?
 False by default.
 (Note that at least one of use_l_cys and use_d_cys must be set to "true".)